Daiwa Infinity MT X45 Review

 For more detail on the review process please visit the designated review explanation page that outlines how products are reviewed on eTackle.

-The Daiwa Infinity X45 Review
+The Daiwa Infinity MT X45 Review

 So having set the scene with where the rod came from and what criteria the rod was tested against let’s now get into how it performed.